HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/external_db_database_transfer.md

 |DB2|[DB2 custom Setup Script](SetupDb2DatabasesManually.sql)|
 |Oracle|[Oracle custom Setup Script](SetupOracleDatabasesManually.sql)|

+!!! note
+    For Oracle 23ai, extra setup is required since it comes with a CDB by default.
+For more details, refer to [Custom setup for oracle 23ai](custom-pdb-oracle-setup.md).

 ## Configuring an external database

 The external database is configured in the Helm custom `values.yaml` file.
 You can add the values directly to the custom values file or you can reference them from secrets to hide the plain text entries that can contain credentials.